PeptideFox

 • Organized tissue, scar remodeling — full-length TB-4 mobilizes repair cells with anti-scarring bias

-• Inflammation control (KLOW only) — KPV pre-empts NF-κB-driven flushing, redness, and reactive flares
+• Inflammation control — KPV pre-empts NF-κB-driven flushing, redness, and reactive flares

 Practical readouts: hydration and texture by 2–4 weeks, fine lines softening by 4–8, firmer structure and scar remodeling by 8–12.
 KLOW typically shows visible redness reduction in the first 1–2 weeks before the architectural changes surface.